-A task often overlooked, cleaning your makeup brush is an easy way to promote healthy skin by keeping bacteria and dead skin cells at bay.
-This two-minute task is easy, and can even prolong the life of your makeup brush.
+It's a task that's too-often overlooked, but cleaning your makeup brushes regularly is so, so important: it's an easy way to promote healthy skin by keeping bacteria and dead skin cells at bay.
+It takes just two minutes, and can even prolong the life of your makeup brushes.

 What You Need

 - warm water

 - glass or small bowl